Neutrophil: Structure

 When adhered to a surface, neutrophil granulocytes have an average diameter of 12–15 micrometers (μm) in peripheral blood smears.
 In suspension, human neutrophils have an average diameter of 8.85 μm.

-With the eosinophil and the basophil, they form the class of polymorphonuclear cells, named for the nucleus' multilobulated shape (as compared to lymphocytes and monocytes, the other types of white cells).
+With the eosinophil and the basophil, they form the class of polymorphonuclear cells, named for the nucleus's multilobulated shape (as compared to lymphocytes and monocytes, the other types of white cells).
 The nucleus has a characteristic lobed appearance, the separate lobes connected by chromatin.
 The nucleolus disappears as the neutrophil matures, which is something that happens in only a few other types of nucleated cells.
 Up to 17% of female human neutrophil nuclei have a drumstick-shaped appendage which contains the inactivated X chromosome.
 In the cytoplasm, the Golgi apparatus is small, mitochondria and ribosomes are sparse, and the rough endoplasmic reticulum is absent.
 The cytoplasm also contains about 200 granules, of which a third are azurophilic.

 Neutrophils will show increasing segmentation (many segments of the nucleus) as they mature.
 A normal neutrophil should have 3–5 segments.
 Hypersegmentation is not normal but occurs in some disorders, most notably vitamin B_{12} deficiency.
 This is noted in a manual review of the blood smear and is positive when most or all of the neutrophils have 5 or more segments.